alex1-11/cs50-final-project-2022/README.md

 ##### JavaScript
 Frontend of the app uses few JS functions provided with Bootstrap:
 - Dropdown menu for edit options;
-- Modal for warning confirmation on Emtying trash bin with deleted tasks;
+- Modal for warning confirmation on Emptying trash bin with deleted tasks;
 - Offcanvas for making responsive view-picker (sidebar) on narrow screens.
 There is also custom `/static/script.js` file.
-All the data provided by user into input forms at fontend gets fetched via this JS with POST requests to backend.
+All the data provided by user into input forms at font end gets fetched via this JS with POST requests to backend.
 The script also defines the list of actions possible to apply to a task and functions for placing and refreshing all the event listers on tasks, views, options and buttons.
-It has helper functions for this last purposes:
+It has helper functions for these last purposes:
 - `taskSetTriggers` which serves for setting triggers on all the buttons being used by app on each `task.html` template via looping through list of possible actions (`const actions`).
 All the actions on a task are distinguished from each other during the loop to 3 types of events:
-    1) submition of forms with input data (if action's title includes 'form', then such form will contain text or date as extra data):
+    1) submission of forms with input data (if action's title includes 'form', then such form will contain text or date as extra data):
        - 'task_title_edit_form';
        - 'task_date_edit_form';
     2) clicks on toggles for toggling the edit forms (include 'toggle')